Self-avoiding walks on finite graphs of large girth: Introduction

 \subsection{Self-avoiding walks}

 A \define{self-avoiding walk} is a path in a graph that does not visit any vertex more than once.
 Counting the number of self-avoiding walks of length $n$ started at the origin in $\Z^d$, is a long standing open problem.
 It is very difficult to come up with formulas that capture the correct asymptotics.
-In fact, even the exponential growth rate of the number of such walks is difficult to precisely calculate in most cases; this number is known as the {\em connective constant} of the lattice.
-Precisely, let $c_n$ denote the number of self-avoiding walks of length $n$ started at $o$ in an infinite transitive graph $G$.
-It is not difficult to show that $c_{n+m} \leq c_n \cdot c_m$ so Fekete's Lemma tells us that the limit $\mu = \mu(G) = \lim (c_n)^{1/n}$ exists.
-Hence the number of self avoiding-walks of length $n$ is approximately $\mu^n$.
-Determining the lower order terms in the aymptotics of $c_n$ is a major open problem.
-Even calculating the precise value of $\mu$ is usually very difficult.
-In a seminal work the connective constant of the hexagonal lattice has recently been calculated by Duminil-Copin and Smirnov \cite{DS12} to be $\sqrt{2 + \sqrt{2}}$.
-Self-avoiding walks in the plane admit a conjectured conformal invariant scaling limit, and determining the lower order terms for $c_n$ is deeply connected to this fact.
+In fact, even the exponential growth rate of the number of such walks is difficult to precisely calculate in most cases; this number $\mu$ is known as the {\em connective constant} of the lattice.
 For more on self-avoiding walks in the Euclidean context see \cite{hugo, MadrasSlade}.

 Let us briefly introduce the main model usually considered in the plane (and in fact in $\Z^d$ in general).
 This is sometimes called {\em Lawler-Schramm-Werner} model of self-avoiding walk \cite{LSW5}.
 For some parameter $0< x \in \R$ and scaling factor $\delta>0$ consider the finite graph $G_\delta : = \delta \Z^d \cap B(0,1)$, where $B(0,1)$ is the Euclidean ball of radius $1$.
 Let $\SAW_\delta$ be the set of all self-avoiding walks in $G_\delta$ started at $0$ with an endpoint in the boundary of $G_\delta$ (there are finitely many such walks).
 We may define a probability measure $\Pr_x^{\delta}$ on $\SAW_\delta$ by letting the probability of $\o \in \SAW_\delta$ be proportional to $x^{|\o|}$ where $|\o|$ is the length of $\o$.